What are the indications for hypogastric artery ligation (HAL)?

 Dr. Kelly was correct in describing this procedure as novel.
 Thereafter in the 1960s, Burchell studied the clinical science behind the effectiveness of HAL and found that with ligation of both hypogastric arteries, the arterial pulse pressure distal to the ligation decreased by 85%.2 If the procedure is done unilaterally, the pulse pressure decreases by 77% on the same side and 14% on the opposite side.
 Blood flow decreases by 48% distal from the point of ligation, but it is the large drop in pulse pressure that makes blood vessels more amenable to hemostasis via pressure and clot formation.

 Gaining excellent exposure to the pelvic retroperitoneum is the first critical step in performing a successful HAL.
 To do so, the pelvic sidewall peritoneum should be opened along the psoas tendon, staying lateral to the external iliac vessels and just parallel to the ovarian vessels.
-Entry into the retroperitoneal space can be accomplished safely in two places on either side of ...
+Entry into the retroperitoneal space can be accomplished safely in two places on either ...